ChrisDuffley/stationPlaylist/readme.md

 * A: Automation.
 * C: Title for the currently playing track.
-* D (R when compatibility mode is active): Remaining duration for the playlist.
+* D (R when compatibility mode is active): Remaining duration for the playlist or for the current hour (configurable from add-on settings/advanced settings).
+Note that for large playlists spanning multiple hours, the time reported would be off by several seconds.
 * E: Metadata streaming status.
 * H: Duration of music for the current hour slot.
 * Shift+H: Total duration of selected tracks for this hour slot (from the track list, press SPACE to select or uncheck the track to play).